Clearfield tops St. Marys 4-1 in District 9 class 4A Championship

 Hipps got the win, allowing just the unearned run on four hits, while walking one batter and striking out 12.

-"I'm not going to ay we ran out of gas.
+“I’m not going to say we ran out of gas.
 I will never be convinced that Clearfield was a better team than us, but I do feel they were better today.
-They had some calls go their way, but hey, that happens.
+They had some calls go their way, but hey, that happens.”